chrisb347/Finance-and-Dimenstionality-Reduction/README.md

-# Finance and Machine Learning
+# Finance and Dimensionality Reduction
  Examples of models leveraging financial data